Param-Harrison/ebook-writer/books/ai-simulation.md

   * **What It Is:** This powerful component also plugs into the "Digital Agent."
 It's the "decision-maker"—the system that converts agent state (persona + memories + stimulus) into LLM prompts, calls the LLM, parses responses into structured actions, and validates quality.

-  * **Why We Need It:** This is where the "magic" happens—turning agent specifications into realistic behavior.
+  * **Why we need it:** This is where the "magic" happens—turning agent specifications into realistic behavior.
 The "Brain" is what *uses* the Persona and Memory to decide what to do or say next.
 It handles the complex prompt engineering, ensures actions match the persona, and validates quality before returning.

-  * **How It Works:** Builds a dynamic prompt from persona spec, mental state, relevant memories (episodic + semantic), and current stimulus.
+  * **How it works:** Builds a dynamic prompt from persona spec, mental state, relevant memories (episodic + semantic), and current stimulus.
 Sends to LLM with structured output format (JSON).
 Parses JSON response into action objects (TALK, THINK, DONE).
 Optionally validates quality (persona adherence, consistency, fluency) and regenerates if needed.
 Uses Mustache templates for prompt construction.

-  * **Key Features to Build:**
+  * **Key features to build:**

     1.  **A "Prompt Builder":** This piece gathers all the information: "Who am I?" (from Persona), "What do I remember?" (from Memory), "What's happening now?" (from Current State), and "What's the stimulus?" (from input).
 It constructs a comprehensive system prompt and user message.